 - Mutual recognition – a process through which ARB (and other EU competent authorities) automatically recognise listed qualifications under Annex V of the PQD for the purposes of registration in that jurisdiction

-- No deal – A ‘no deal’ scenario refers to no agreement being made between the UV and the EU by 29 March 2019 and the UK leaving the EU without any declaration as to how the UK-EU relationship will work after this date
+- No deal – A ‘no deal’ scenario referred to no agreement being made between the UK and the EU by Exit Day and the UK leaving the EU without any declaration as to how the UK-EU relationship would work after this date

 - Prescribed qualification – a qualification approved through ARB’s prescription process by the ARB Board and listed in Schedule 1 of the Board’s General Rules